-After glue dries out, sew the waistband to the skirt.
+After the glue dries out, sew the waistband to the skirt.
 Use a straight stitch or a zigzag stitch.

 Now we need to sew a strip of Velcro for fastening the skirt on the doll.
-I used a piece of Velcro that has glue for attaching it to the fabric.
+I used a piece of Velcro that has glue for attaching to the fabric.
 It’s very convenient because it holds the Velcro in place very well.
 But it’s better to sew over it anyway.
 If you have a Velcro strip that doesn’t have glue on the back attach it to your skirt with fabric glue before sewing.